drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### How to Gain Additional Binding

-Encouraged by the results obtained on compound 2 and the observation  that the hydrophobic S1' pocket of the enzyme was not occupied by the inhibitors, the J&#38;J team looked for molecules that could form favorable interactions with this pocket.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/how-to-gain-additional-binding-59897e10'><i class='fa fa-play' aria-hidden='true'></i></button>Encouraged by the results obtained on compound 2 and the observation  that the hydrophobic S1' pocket of the enzyme was not occupied by the inhibitors, the J&#38;J team looked for molecules that could form favorable interactions with this pocket.
 This led to considering substituents having the S stereochemistry on the &alpha;-carbon of the side chain of the inhibitors and helped show that a cyclohexyl group fit perfectly  this pocket perfectly.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.